-The 2020 budget request includes the following legislative proposals to request new authorities and reauthorize expiring legislation.
+The 2021 budget request includes the following legislative proposals to request new authorities and reauthorize expiring legislation.

-Forest Management-Dense undergrowth has amassed across much of the public lands, providing fuel for catastrophic wildfires and worsening insect infestation, invasive species, and disease.
-These conditions adversely impact the Nation's forests, rangelands and watersheds, and contribute to increased wildfire risk to surrounding communities.
-Active management of timber and vegetation is necessary to combat these threats, save lives, and protect property.
-The Administration proposes a package of forest management legislative reforms coupled with a strong 2020 budget to kick start a solution to this serious risk.
-The proposed legislation would provide categorical exclusions on Interior lands for active forest management, including the ability to harvest dead, dying, or damaged trees and proactive fuels management including the use of fuel breaks.
-These changes are much needed to help reduce fire risk, improve forest health, minimize after fire impacts, prevent re-burn of fire impacted areas, and improve safety for wildland firefighters.
+Forest Management-Dense undergrowth has grown profusely across much of the public lands, providing fuel for catastrophic wildfires and worsening insect infestation, invasive species, and disease.
+These conditions adversely affect the Nation's forests, rangelands, and watersheds and contribute to increased wildfire risk to surrounding communities.
+Active management of timber and rangeland vegetation is necessary to combat these threats, save lives, and protect property.
+The Administration proposes a package of forest management legislative reforms coupled with significant active management investments in the 2021 budget to help mitigate the serious risks of catastrophic wildfire.
+The proposed legislation would provide categorical exclusions on Interior lands for active forest management, including the ability to harvest dead, dying, or damaged trees and proactive fuels management, including the use of fuel breaks.
+Those changes are critical to help reduce fire risk, improve forest health, minimize post-fire impacts, prevent re-burn of fire-damaged areas, and improve safety for wildland firefighters.

-Public Lands Infrastructure Fund-Interior and Agriculture manage an infrastructure asset portfolio with over \$18 billion in deferred maintenance, which includes structures, trails, roads, utility systems, and Bureau of Indian Education (BIE) schools.
-To address these needs, the budget includes \$6.5 billion over 5 years for a Public Lands Infrastructure Fund.
-The Fund will support infrastructure improvements through an allocation of 70 percent for national parks, 10 percent for national forests, 10 percent for wildlife refuges, five percent for BIE schools, and five percent for lands managed by the Bureau of Land Management.
-The Fund will be supported by the deposit of 50 percent of all federal energy development revenue that would otherwise be credited or deposited as miscellaneous receipts to the Treasury over the 2020-2024 period, subject to an annual limit of \$1.3 billion.
+Public Lands Infrastructure Fund-Interior and Agriculture manage an infrastructure asset portfolio with more than \$18 billion in deferred maintenance, recapitalization, and other needs.
+The portfolio includes structures, trails, roads, utility systems, and Bureau of Indian Education (BIE) schools.
+To address those needs, the budget includes \$6.5 billion over 5 years for a Public Lands Infrastructure Fund.
+The fund will support infrastructure improvements through an allocation of 70 percent for national parks, 10 percent for national forests, 10 percent for wildlife refuges, 5 percent for BIE schools, and 5 percent for lands managed by the Bureau of Land Management (BLM).
+The fund will be supported by the deposit of 50 percent of all Federal energy development revenue that would otherwise be credited or deposited as miscellaneous receipts to the Treasury over the 2021-2025 period, subject to an annual limit of \$1.3 billion.
 Interior and Agriculture would prioritize projects, monitor implementation, and measure results.
 This investment will significantly improve many of America's most visible, visited, and treasured places.

-Recreation Fee Program-The budget proposes to reauthorize the Federal Lands Recreation Enhancement Act, which expires in September 2020.
-As a precaution, the budget also proposes appropriations language to provide a 2-year extension of FLREA through September 2022.
-The revenues collected by the Department of the Interior from these recreation fees-\$406 million in 2018-are an important source of funding to enhance the visitor experience through maintenance, operations, and improvements to recreation facilities on public lands.
+Recreation Fee Program-The budget proposes to reauthorize the Federal Lands Recreation Enhancement Act (FLREA), which expires on October 1, 2021.
+As a precaution, the budget also proposes appropriations language to provide a 2-year extension of FLREA through September 2023.
+The revenues collected by the Department of the Interior from these recreation fees-\$344.9 million in 2019-are an important source of funding to enhance the visitor experience through maintenance, operations, and improvements to recreation facilities on public lands.